The Jersey Devil (The X-Files): Broadcast and reception

-"The Jersey Devil" premiered on the Fox network on October 8, 1993, and was first broadcast in the United Kingdom on BBC Two on October 17, 1994.
+"The Jersey Devil" premiered on the Fox network on October 8, 1993.
 The episode earned a Nielsen household rating of 6.6 with a 12 share—meaning that in the US, 6.6 percent of television-equipped households, and 12 percent of all households actively watching television, were watching the program.
 It was viewed by 6.2 million households.

-In a retrospective of the first season in Entertainment Weekly, "The Jersey Devil" was rated a C, with the episode being called "corny", and full of "needless philosophizing"; it was noted however that the sub-plot concerning Scully's private life set the stage for the series' future.
+In a retrospective of the first season in Entertainment Weekly, "The Jersey Devil" was rated a C, with the episode being called "corny," and full of "needless philosophizing"; it was noted however that the sub-plot concerning Scully's private life set the stage for the series' future.
 Keith Phipps, writing for The A.V.
-Club, had mixed feeling about the episode, rating it a C. He felt that the scenes featuring Scully's private life and Mulder speaking to a group of homeless people were effectively done, although the episode overall was "pretty silly" and took "a decent idea to a dead end".
+Club, had mixed feeling about the episode, rating it a C. He felt that the scenes featuring Scully's private life and Mulder speaking to a group of homeless people were effectively done, although the episode overall was "pretty silly" and took "a decent idea to a dead end."
 Producer James Wong was critical of the episode, feeling that it "ran out of steam in the middle.
-It didn't go anywhere; there weren't enough complications to it", though he added that it had been "beautifully shot".
+It didn't go anywhere; there weren't enough complications to it," though he added that it had been "beautifully shot."